 When she overhears the secret surrounding his parentage, she is torn.
-But is it the attraction or the fear of opening a Pandora’s box that makes her keep quiet about it?
+But is it her attraction to him the fear of opening a Pandora’s box that makes her keep quiet about it?

-How long can she stay at the abbey knowing what she does?
+How long can Sophia stay at Heaton Abbey knowing what she does?

 “Thomas?”
 There was a knock at the door and she bit back a curse.
 “Thomas?”